flexsurfer/ClojureRNProject/README.md

 ### 6. Tests

-Add test folder and configure test build in project
+Add test folder and configure test build in the project

 ```clojure
 {:source-paths ["src" "test"]